Skip to content

 You’ll need to bring your photo ID.
 I also recommend having your phone or camera handy.
 Both inside and outside the complex, you’ll find plenty of photo ops to show off your race bib!

-After you have checked in for your race, you should head over to the runDisney Health & Fitness Expo.
-You’ll find running shoes, clothing, and accessories available to purchase from a variety of vendors.
+After checking in for your race, you should head over to the runDisney Health & Fitness Expo.
+You’ll find a variety of running shoes, clothing, and accessories available for purchase from different vendors.
 If you forgot to pack something for the race, you are likely to find it here.

 Where Can I Eat Carbs Before My Disney Princess Race?

-In the days leading up to running a half marathon, runners often increase their intake of carbohydrates.
+In the days leading up to running a half-marathon, runners often increase their carbohydrate intake.
 Where can you do this before your Disney Princess race?

 One tasty way to eat carbs before your Disney Princess race is by slurping up spaghetti or tucking into a comforting gnocchi dish at one of the Italian restaurants at Disney World.